lucashfreitas/blog-lucasfsantos/content/posts/2019-08-08-6-tips-to-become-a-better-software-developer.md

-Hopefully you have find this tips useful :)
+Hope you have find these tips useful :)